Creative Commons License 2024 Volume 11 Issue 1

 Description of the survey area

 A field survey was conducted in the Dera district, south Gondar administrative zone of the Amhara National Regional State, during the 2020 main cropping season.
-Dera district is bordered on the southeast by Abay River, on the west by Lake Tana, on the north by Fogera district, and on the east by Estie district.
+Dera district is bordered on the southeast by Abay River, on the west by Lake Tana, on the north by Fogera district, and the east by Estie district.
 It is located at 11°37′11″N and 37°22′37″E in Ethiopia.
 It is 47 km south of the regional administrative city Bahir Dar and 607 km northwest of the national capital, Addis Ababa.
 The total area of the district is estimated to be 149,724 hectares.
 It is divided into 36 rural kebele (lower administrative units) administrations (Figure 1) [9].

 Figure 1.
-Map of the study Area
+Map of the study area

 Survey sampling techniques and size

-The study kebele administrations were specifically chosen based on reports of autumn armyworm incidence, potential for maize production, and the presence of insect pests.
+The study kebele administrations were specifically chosen based on reports of autumn armyworm incidence, the potential for maize production, and the presence of insect pests.
 In the district, four kebele administrations were considered, namely: Geregera, Zara, Wonichet, and Korata.
-In each kebele using Yemane’s, (1967), the sample size was calculated at a 95% confidence level and P = 0.05.
+In each kebele using Yamane's study, the sample size was calculated at a 95% confidence level and P = 0.05.
 Farmers/farms/ were randomly selected [10].
 A Total of 1,006 farmer fields were assessed by randomly traveling along the roadside in the area [11] in each selected kebele administration.
 From May to July of 2020, surveys were conducted.
 Selected farm families in the examined regions were asked to complete a semi-structured questionnaire that sought information on their socioeconomic profiles, farm characteristics, knowledge, and attitudes regarding the autumn armyworm, the pest's incidence, and management strategies for controlling it.

 (1)